 Scoop protection.
 BMC Biology offers "scoop protection", meaning that if other researchers publish similar findings after submission, or post them on a preprint server, this will not be a reason for rejection.
 However, the submission can still be rejected on other grounds.

-Presubmission inquiries.
-Authors who are seeking editorial input on whether their manuscripts would be appropriate for BMC Biology can send us a presubmission inquiry.
-Presubmission inquiries should include a title, an abstract and a cover letter explaining the significance of the advance and the potential interest to our readership.
+Presubmission enquiries.
+Authors who are seeking editorial input on whether their manuscripts would be appropriate for BMC Biology can send us a presubmission enquiry.
+Presubmission enquiries should include a title, an abstract and a cover letter explaining the significance of the advance and the potential interest to our readership.
 Authors can also include the full manuscript in its current format.
-All presubmission inquiries should be sent by e-mail to firstname.lastname@example.org.
+All presubmission enquiries should be sent by e-mail to firstname.lastname@example.org.

 Co-submissions to other BMC ‘flagship’ journals.
 If a paper is potentially appropriate in scope for BMC Biology and Genome Biology or Genome Medicine authors have the opportunity to submit a manuscript for joint consideration at two of these journals at the same time.
 For a paper to be considered as a co-submission, authors should upload their manuscript to one of the two journals and note in their cover letter that they would like a co-consideration with the second journal.
 Each journal will evaluate the paper independently.
 If both journals decide to send the paper for review, the editors will select reviewers together for a peer review process that evaluates the manuscript for both journals, and will make independent decisions based on reviewers’ feedback.
 For any questions about co-submissions, please contact email@example.com.